 Citizens of Montréal, Canada (and many other cities) are all too familiar with what their winters look (and feel) like.
-However, if you haven’t spent a winter there, you may not know that the City of Saints experiences an impressive average annual snowfall of 2.1 metres (82 inches).
+If you haven’t spent a winter there, you might not know that the City of Saints experiences an impressive average annual snowfall of 2.1 metres (82 inches).

 All that snow has to go somewhere — preferably not on the roads or compacted around our vehicles.
-Thankfully, Montréal has an aggressive snow removal program, but it can lead to a lot of cars getting towed if they fail to comply with no-parking signs prior to snow removal.
+Thankfully, Montréal has an aggressive snow removal program.
+The not so great is that leads to a lot of cars getting towed if they fail to comply with no-parking signs prior to snow removal.

 To help you prepare for the snowy days ahead, and keep you out of the impound facility, we’ve collected some information on snow removal in Montréal and how the Winshieldink app can help in the future.